Setting Up Your Page Information/Content

 • Type your text directly into the window and format it as you go by clicking on buttons to align or style the text, add tables and lists, and add line breaks and horizontal rules to add white space.

-• If you are hand-coding, type your text and add all the styling and alignment tags, along with break and rule tags.
+• If you're hand-coding, type your text and add all the styling and alignment tags, along with break and rule tags.

 How long should a page be?

-Unlike your home page, which is best at 3-6 paragraphs, your Keyword-Focused Content Pages are flexible works of "word-art."
 Provide the high quality information your visitors seek in a way that respects their time.
+So, how long should your page be?

 As always, consider both kinds of readers... human and spider.